 "My God, they scratched this thing out of the mountains with their finger-nails."

 On September 1, 1939, the face of the building worldwide conflict fully emerged when Hitler invaded Poland, forcing Britain and France to declare war on Germany within 48-hours.
 In Washington, D.C. the Congress amended the Neutrality Act of 1935 in efforts to maintain trade with the warring parties without taking sides in the conflict.
 The new language of this legislation provided for the United States to trade with the warring nations only on a "cash-and-carry" basis, and prohibited U.S. vessels from combat zones.
 The language was designed primarily to avoid a confrontation with Germany, and ironically, did not apply to the situation in Asia--Japan had conducted its aggression towards China without ever declaring a state of war.

 On June 14, 1940, Nazi troops marched into Paris and Hitler established the pro-Axis Vichy government to manage the affairs of southern France and its worldwide colonies.
 Almost immediately the Luftwaffe unleashed its aerial might on London in the Battle of Britain.
 In many ways the war in Europe mirrored the undeclared war that had been going on in Asia for years:

 • In Europe, England stood alone against Germany while in Asia, China stood alone against Japan.

-• Germany sought to bring England to its knees with unrelenting bombing of her cities in a campaign that killed thousands and leveled entire neighborhoods.
+• Germany sought to bring England to its knees with the unrelenting bombing of her cities in a campaign that killed thousands and leveled entire neighborhoods.
 In China, this bombardment had been underway for three years, killing thousands and destroying countless neighborhoods in the Capitol at Chungking and elsewhere.

 • In England the people of the Island Nation rallied valiantly during their darkest hours under the leadership of Winston Churchill to emerge beaten but unbroken.
 In China, the isolated government under Chiang Kai-Shek rallied the citizens to unprecedented determination to survive a daily onslaught.